-Subdividing on the North Shore – A Builder’s Experience At Home
+Subdividing on the North Shore – Part 1 – A Builder’s Experience At Home

-Subdividing on the North Shore – Two Ways To Learn: From Desk Jockeys Or From Someone Who Has Done It
+Subdividing on the North Shore – From Someone Who Has Done It

-I have been in the house building industry for many years.
-Over that time, I have built lots of different homes and earned a reputation for good quality building.
-Some of those have been on subdivisions where the legal and service installation work had already been done.
-I only had to build the house.
-However, over the last few months, I have been doing a project for myself.
-That involved sub-dividing our section and boy, what a learning curve it has been.
-In the first of two articles, here are some tips and observations on subdividing in Auckland, not from a desk expert, but from my own in the trenches experience.
+I have been in the house building industry for many years, and over that time, built numerous different homes and earned a reputation for good quality building.
+Some of those homes have been on subdivisions where the legal and service installation work had already been done – I only had to build the house.
+However, over the last few months, I have been working on a project for myself that involved sub-dividing our section – and boy, what a learning curve it has been.
+In the first of two articles, here are some tips and observations on subdividing in Auckland, not from someone sitting behind a desk in their clean shirt, but from my own in the trenches experience.

 Can You Subdivide Your Property?

 Before you get excited about the possibilities of subdividing your land, let’s look at the basics first i.e. can you actually subdivide?
-The Auckland Council subdivision rules is good starting point but doesn’t go into nitty-gritty however, the most helpful part is their first line,
+The Auckland Council subdivision rules is a good starting point, and while it doesn’t go into the nitty-gritty, their first line is rather helpful,

 “Subdividing your property can be a long and expensive process.”

-Let’s look at some of the key issues to consider to see if you can subdivide your property.
+Let’s look at some of the key issues to consider to see if you may be able to subdivide your property.